James Stephen Sullivan: Early life

-Sullivan was born on July 23, 1929 in Kalamazoo, Michigan, to Stephen and Dorothy (née Bernier) Sullivan.
+Sullivan was born on July 23, 1929, in Kalamazoo, Michigan, to Stephen and Dorothy (née Bernier) Sullivan.
 After attending St. Augustine Cathedral School in Kalamazoo, he attended high school and two years of college at St. Joseph Seminary in Grand Rapids.
 He then studied at Sacred Heart Seminary in Detroit, where he obtained a Bachelor of Arts degree in 1951.
-He completed his theological studies at St. John Provincial Seminary in Plymouth, Michigan.
+He completed his theological studies at St. John's Provincial Seminary in Plymouth, Michigan.

 Priesthood

 Sullivan was ordained to the priesthood for the Diocese of Lansing by Bishop Joseph H. Albers on June 4, 1955.
 After doing pastoral work in Flint, Lansing, and St. Joseph, he served as private secretary to Bishop Albers and his successor Bishop Alexander M. Zaleski, and then as assistant chancellor and vicar general of the diocese.
 He also served as vocations director and founder of Liturgical Publications.

 Auxiliary Bishop of Lansing

-On July 25, 1972, Sullivan was appointed auxiliary bishop of the Diocese of Lansing and titular bishop of Siccesi by Pope Paul VI.
-He received his episcopal consecration on September 21, 1972, from Bishop Zaleski, with Bishops Michael Green and Paul Vincent Donovan serving as co-consecrators.
+On July 25, 1972, Sullivan was appointed auxiliary bishop of Lansing and titular bishop of Siccesi by Pope Paul VI.
+He received his episcopal consecration at Saint Mary Cathedral in Lansing on September 21, 1972, from Zaleski, with Bishops Michael Green and Paul Vincent Donovan serving as co-consecrators.